 - £111 year two.
 (The extra £1.00 interest added as 10% of the £10 interest in year one)

 Please note, the above example is very oversimplified.
 In reality, it involves far more complex calculations as money is also paid back over the loan term.

 If you look at any type of personal finance product, you will see a ‘Representative APR’ detailed.

 This figure can (and often does) differ greatly from the interest rate advertised.

 First, a Representative APR should be representative of the offer given to (at least) 51% of customers.
 For example, the majority of customers.

 Secondly, the Representative APR should take into account any fees, charges or extra costs associated with the loan or saving.

 Finally, a Representative APR calculation must take compound interest into account.
 It should also use this to provide a more ‘realistic’ cost of borrowing (or saving).

 Confusion in the HCSTC (High Cost Short Term Credit) sector is commonplace.

-HCSTC refers to any business offering short-term finance with an interest equal to, or above 100% APR.
+HCSTC refers to any business offerin short-term finance with an interest equal to, or above 100% APR.
 And also, has a maximum loan term of 12 months.

 In the payday lending space, almost every payday loan broker or lender or will advertise interest rates between 292%-1272% APR.
 By definition, a high cost short term credit loans is anything over 100% APR.
 This does not mean that all high cost short term loans are necessarily loans bad credit.

 First, to explain the 292% interest rate, you need to understand the various price caps given to the HCSTC by the FCA.

 First, there is a 0.8% per day price cap.
 If you multiply 365 days a year by 0.8% you get 292.

 It is also important to understand another important cap.
 This is where no loan can be more than double the amount borrowed.

 Think of this as a 100% interest ‘lifetime cap’

 All representative APR calculations need to take ‘compound interest’ into account.

 Which brings us to the third point.
 HCSTC companies are not allowed to use compound interest rates.